 Another big difference between Nain and Isfahan rugs is that the high end Isfahan rugs almost always made with a silk foundation and medium pictorial Isfahan rugs are also very common, whereas Nain rugs rarely ever use a silk foundation even in their super high end qualities and pictorial Nain rugs depicting people are virtually unheard off.
 When it comes to qualities of Nain rugs, most are of the low to medium quality known as 12-Lah Kashmar or the standard quality 9-Lah Nain rugs with ~200-250kpsi.
 Please watch the video below where I explain the varies qualities in Nain rugs in much more detail and show you how you can determine the qualities of Nain rugs on your own.
 The next quality is the one that I offer th emost of, which is 6-Lah, also called Sheshlah, and these Nain rugs are definitely high end with 500 kpsi and more.
 These Nain rugs typically have lots of silk highlights throughout the design and are very fine.
 All Nain rugs are made with a Persian knot and while the 6-Lah Nain rugs are considered to be amongst the finest wool based Persian rugs, there are a few 4-Lah and even 3-Lah Nain carpets, but they are so extremely rare and expensive, that they are more of a collector's rug than something that you would find in stores or homes.

-The video here will give you some added information about Nain Persian rugs and also explain the Habibian Nain rugs that are often asked about by my clients.
+The 23 minute video I made for you will give you some added information about Nain Persian rugs and also discuss the Habibian Nain rugs and signatures that are often mentioned by my clients.